-Great place to spend the time with a glass of wine.
-The selection is not huge but nice, esp. the wine flights.
-Light bites like salmon rolls or prosciutto and melted brie with fig to go with the wine.
-Airport prices but worth it.
-Very nice service.
+This is a great place to spend some of your wait.
+The selection isn't huge but it's good, especially the wine.
+It offers light bites like salmon rolls and prosciutto and melted brie with fig to go with your glass of wine.
+Yes, it's airport prices, but it's worth it if you feel like treating yourself.
+The service is very good, too.
 Bar seating as well as bistro style seating.
 Power plugs available along the bar.

-Be sure to download their app and show it to your server, because you'll also get a pour/glass for USD 2.00
+Be sure to download their app and show it to your server, because you'll also get a pour/glass for USD2

-Tom Bradley Int'l Terminal, airside, level 4, great hall, near gate 148
+Tom Bradley Int'l Terminal, after security, Level 4, great hall, near Gate 148

 Outside the terminal buildings, the airport uses a colour-coding system to help you find the right transport.